Every time you masturbate... God kills a kitten: Cultural references

 In 2003, actor Dudley Sutton produced a one-man comic show, Killing Kittens, at the Edinburgh Festival Fringe, based on the Internet phrase.

 XXXchurch.com used the retouched kitten image in a 2005 e-mail campaign.
 Westwinds Community Church held events which included presentations by Craig Gross, the founder of XXXchurch.com, which soon became the target of criticism from the church's community.
 Fox News quoted Jay Porter, an individual who used to attend the church; Porter stated "'God kills a kitten every time you masturbate' is not an advisable message to direct at children".

-In 2006, The Independent published an article which briefly referenced a "sex club called Killing Kittens," a name inspired by the phrase.
+In 2006, The Independent published an article which briefly referenced a "sex club called Killing Kittens", a name inspired by the phrase.
 Later, in 2014, The Guardian reported about Emma Sayle, the founder of Killing Kittens, detailing it as a company which organizes sex parties for young models and actors.
 When asked about the name of her company, she stated, "it's cyber-slang – every time someone masturbates, God kills a kitten.
 It's about pleasuring yourself, so it fits quite nicely with our brand."

+In the English version of the 2004 videogame Phoenix Wright: Ace Attorney – Trials and Tribulations, the protagonist says: "I've gotta think of the kittens" while solving the final case of the game.

 When appearing in the media, the phrase is sometimes varied.
 For example, in 2003, Daily Show correspondent Samantha Bee maintained a screensaver that showed kittens chased by vengeful ninjas, and the cut line, "Every time you masturbate, a ninja chops the head off a kitten."